tetratelabs/istio-0to60/docs/security.md

 By default, Istio is configured such that when a service is deployed onto the mesh, it will take advantage of mutual TLS:

-- the service is given an identity as a function of its associated service account and namespace
+- Workloads are given an identity as a function of their associated service account and namespace.
-- an x.509 certificate is issued to the workload (and regularly rotated) and used to identify the workload in calls to other services
+- An x.509 certificate is issued to the workload (and regularly rotated) and used to identify the workload in calls to other services.

 In the [observability](dashboards.md#kiali) lab, we looked at the Kiali dashboard and noted the lock icons indicating that traffic was secured with mTLS.

 ### Can a workload receive plain-text requests?

-We can test whether a mesh workload, such as the customers service, will allow a plain-text request as follows:
+We can test whether a mesh workload, such as the `customers` service, will allow a plain-text request as follows:

 1. Create a separate namespace that is not configured with automatic injection.

     ```{.shell .language-shell}
-    kubectl create ns otherns
+    kubectl create ns other-ns
     ```

 1. Deploy `sleep` to that namespace

     ```{.shell .language-shell}
-    kubectl apply -f sleep.yaml -n otherns
+    kubectl apply -f sleep.yaml -n other-ns
     ```

 1. Verify that the sleep pod has no sidecars:

     ```{.shell .language-shell}
-    kubectl get pod -n otherns
+    kubectl get pod -n other-ns
     ```

 1. Call the customer service from that pod:

     ```{.shell .language-shell}
-    kubectl exec -n otherns deploy/sleep -- curl -s customers.default
+    kubectl exec -n other-ns deploy/sleep -- curl -s customers.default
     ```

-The output should look like a list of customers in JSON format.
+The output is a JSON-formatted list of customers.

 We conclude that Istio is configured by default to allow plain-text request.
-This is called _permissive mode_ and is specifically designed to allow services that have not yet fully onboarded onto the mesh to participate.
+This is called _permissive mode_ and is specifically designed to allow services that have not yet fully on-boarded onto the mesh to participate.

 ### Enable strict mode

-Istio provides the `PeerAuthentication` custom resource to define peer authentication policy.
+Istio provides the `PeerAuthentication` custom resource to specify peer authentication policy.

-1. Apply the following peer authentication policy.
+1. Review the following policy.

-    ??? tldr "mtls-strict.yaml"
+    !!! tldr "mtls-strict.yaml"
         ```yaml linenums="1"
         --8<-- "mtls-strict.yaml"
         ```